-- .1 Permitted Alternatives: - .1 Jib roller furling system to facilitate sail handling. - .2 Jib luff groove systems other than that which is provided standard shall not have a fore-and-aft dimension exceeding 31 mm.
+- .1 Permitted Alternatives: - .1 Jib roller furling system to facilitate sail handling. - .2 Jib luff groove systems other than that which is provided standard shall not have a fore-and-aft dimension exceeding 31 mm. - .3.
+Prohibited while racing from the preparatory signal until the finish:

-- .2 Prohibited Alternatives or Additions: - .1 A headstay length which exceeds 10935 mm when measured from pin to centerline as shown in the following diagram.
+- .1 Adjustment of the mast step. - .2 Adjustment of the turnbuckles on the shrouds, backstay and forestay. - .2 Prohibited Alternatives or Additions: - .1 A headstay length which exceeds 10935 mm when measured from pin to centerline as shown in the following diagram.
 (See figure 1.) - .2 Use of quick throw devices, tracks, or levers on shrouds or a headstay which is adjustable while sailing. - .3 Running backstays or arrangements to duplicate such. - .4 Use of hydraulics anywhere for any purpose. - 5.9 Running Rigging may not be altered in material, design, or added to except as herein provided. - .1 Permitted Alternatives: - .1 Replacement of wire rope and/or rope of equivalent strength to that supplied by the builder. - .2 Substitute blocks or cleats for headsail sheets, mainsail sheets, backstay adjuster, traveler controls, cunningham, outhaul, reefing gear, foreguy and vang.
-Relocation of deck blocks, fairleads, and cleats, for spinnaker sheets, topping lift, foreguy, backstay adjuster, traveler controls, cunningham, outhaul, reefing gear, twings, and halyards.

-Double-ending of the backstay adjuster, mainsheet fine-tuning controls (if installed) and foreguy.
-Power ratios on all block and tackle systems are unrestricted.

-- .3 Snap shackles or clips at the end of headsail sheets.

-- .4 Barber hauling and twing devices as covered in 5.4.1.1.
-Devices used to barberhaul headsails shall be attached a minimum of 250 mm outboard of the existing tracks.

-- .5 Light air spinnaker sheets and guys of any material and size.

-- .6 Aramid sheets or ropes.

-- .7 Solid mechanical boom vang.

-- .8 Addition of two single blocks, two cleats and line attached to the spinnaker pole ring caron the mast for the sole purpose of controlling the vertical position of the inboard end of the spinnaker pole.

-- .9 Removal of the boom topping lift.

-- .2 Prohibited Alternatives or Additions:

-- .1 Spinnaker guy strut.

-- .2 Mainsheet pennants.
+Relocation of deck blocks, fairleads, and cleats, for spinnaker sheets, topping lift, foreguy, backstay adjuster, traveler controls, cunningham, outhaul, reefing gear, twings, and halyards. - Double-ending of the backstay adjuster, mainsheet fine-tuning controls (if installed) and foreguy.
+Power ratios on all block and tackle systems are unrestricted. - .3 Snap shackles or clips at the end of headsail sheets. - .4 Barber hauling and twing devices as covered in 5.4.1.1.
+Devices used to barberhaul headsails shall be attached a minimum of 250 mm outboard of the existing tracks. - .5 Light air spinnaker sheets and guys of any material and size. - .6 Aramid sheets or ropes. - .7 Solid mechanical boom vang. - .8 Addition of two single blocks, two cleats and line attached to the spinnaker pole ring caron the mast for the sole purpose of controlling the vertical position of the inboard end of the spinnaker pole. - .9 Removal of the boom topping lift. - .2 Prohibited Alternatives or Additions: - .1 Spinnaker guy strut. - .2 Mainsheet pennants.